 Zhaotong Yunnan, China Travel Guide

 Spices: Chili is frequently used, often dried or pickled.
 Sichuan peppercorn (麻椒 Májiāo) features a numbing sensation.
 Ginger, garlic, and star anise are common.
-Herbs: Mint, cilantro, and various wild herbs make for freshness and aroma.
+Herbs: Mint, cilantro, and various wild herbs make for being fresh and aroma.
 Mushrooms: Yunnan is famous for its abundant variety of wild mushrooms, which appear in many dishes.
 Meats: Pork, beef, chicken, and mutton are commonly consumed.
 Staples: Rice, noodles (especially thick rice noodles called 饵丝 ěr sī and thinner rice vermicelli called 米线 Mǐxiàn), and corn form the basis of many meals.
 Fermented Products: Fermented tofu, broad bean paste (豆瓣酱 Dòubànjiàng), and pickled vegetables contribute depth and tang to dishes.

 Chopsticks are the main utensil.
 Shared dishes are common; avoid taking the last piece from a shared plate unless specifically offered.